 Call the Lawyers of d’Oliveira & Associates for a

 Free Case Evaluation.

-To calculate pain and suffering, we discuss a number of factors with insurance company adjusters.
-The first thing we look at is whether your doctors indicate, in their medical reports, that you were either totally or partially disabled from the injury, or both.
-Total disability means that you are unable to go to work and also are unable to do many of your normal daily activities without a lot of pain.
-Partial disability means that you are able to go back to at least light duty work but are still in pain.
+To calculate pain and suffering, we discuss a number of factors with the insurance company adjusters.
+The first factor to consider is whether your medical records reveal that you were either totally or partially disabled as a result of your injury.
+Total disability means that you are unable to work or perform normal daily activities without an abundance of pain.
+Partial disability means that you are able to perform light duty work but are still experiencing pain.

-If you do not fully recover from your injury, then this is considered “residual pain” and the insurance company will usually offer more money for this.
-In order to show residual pain, your doctor will have to write a medical report stating that, in their opinion, you will continue to have pain even after you finish your treatment.
-For example, herniated or ruptured discs in the back or neck area often do not heal completely and typically an insurance company adjuster will offer more money for residual pain and suffering for this type of injury than a back or neck sprain.
+Finally, the future impact of your injury is taken into account.
+If you do not fully recover from your injury and in turn experience “residual pain,” the insurance company will often compensate you more.
+In order to prove residual pain, it must be indicated in your medical records that your doctor believes you will continue to experience pain following the termination of treatment.
+For example, herniated or ruptured discs in the back or neck area often do not heal completely, so an insurance company adjuster will often offer more compensation for this residual pain and suffering than that of a less severe injury.

-There are many other issues the insurance company adjuster takes into consideration while determining what to offer you to settle your case.
-If you have suffered a personal injury that was not your fault, call us 24/7 toll free or fill out a contact form for a free (no obligation) case evaluation.
+Depending on the facts of your case, there can be many other factors surrounding your injuries that the insurance company adjuster should take into consideration when determining a settlement amount for your case, so it is important to seek legal advice in order to get the settlement or award you deserve.
+If you have suffered an injury that was not your fault, call us 24/7 toll free at 1-800-992-6878 or fill out a contact form for a free (no obligation) case evaluation.